james-prior/gas-prices/README.md

 From time to time, changes to the web site break this script.
 So far, most of the changes have been to parsegaspriceshtml.awk, and mostly for changing image URLs to plain text names.

+g
+=

+A convenience script, g, shows one screen of gas prices, highlighting words of interest.
+Other users will likely want to edit it to choose other words to highlight.

+    g

 ## Setup